NoelTucker/portfolio/README.md

 # Noel Tucker's Artwork
-A catalog of my high school artwork
+A portfolio of my high school artwork and writing